Jethet/wiki-hh/CSS/generalCSS.md

 * padding/margin: top/bottom right/left `padding: 5px 15px`
 * padding/margin: all `margin: 20px`
 You can also set one specific padding or margin, for example `padding-right: 10px` or `margin-top: 30px`

+**Text indent**
+The `text-indent` property allows to add space before the first letter of the first line of a block-level element.
+The default value is zero.
+The indent is applied ONLY to the first line:
+`quote { text-indent: 30px;}`

 #### Images
 * Always optimise images beforehand (scaling etc.) to have small filesize